 - AI Software.
 Leverages machine learning (ML) algorithms to interpret and analyze images.
 As a result depending on the use case, the AI derives digital information from the images.
 For instance, the AI can translate these images into digital output that classifies and describes the object or what is happening.
 Hence, this tech essentially enables computers to “see” and understand the world around them.

-2. To Streamline Data Interoperability for End-to-End Shipment Visibility We Need a New Type of Computer Vision AI Solution.
+2. To Streamline Data Interoperability for End-to-End Shipment Visibility, We Need to Go Beyond Standalone Computer Vision AI Solutions.

 3. Advice to Drastically Reduce Data Interoperability Issues Leveraging Image-based Shipment Tracking.

 a.
-Options to Link the Image to a Tracking ID or Load ID.
+Link the Image to an ID for Tracking.

-Besides capturing and having AI interpret the image, a system needs to associate the image with a tracking ID.
-This is of course obvious as all shipment visibility systems are designed to track unique objects.
+First, besides capturing a shipment image, a tracking system needs to associate the image with a tracking ID.
+Without a doubt, this is a fundamental capability for any type of shipment visibility system in order for it to track unique objects.
 What is different with image-based tracking compared to other tracking systems is that there are more options to link a tracking ID to the package or container.
 To detail, see below.

-1) Minimum Data Elements Needed for Image-Based Shipment Status.
+Minimum Data Elements Needed for Image-Based Shipment Status Message.

 - tracking image